Cluster reviews include self-initiated and externally-initiated reviews.

 These reviews consider evidence of what has worked or not, whether outcomes have been met and any barriers.
 They also identify trends and future needs.

-Cluster self-initiated reviews are part of an ongoing cycle of continual reflection and improvement:
+Cluster self-initiated reviews are part of an ongoing cycle of continual reflection and improvement.

-- review of strategic planning goals
+- strategic planning goals

-- review of outcomes for students.
+- outcomes for students.

 Peer reviewers - a principal and a cluster manager, preferably each from different clusters in other regions, help facilitate the peer review process.

 - evidence of what is working and of what has not worked

-- recommendations for next steps.
+- making recommendations for next steps.

 The following year’s action plan should be developed on the basis of the reflection and review outcomes.

 Education Review Office (ERO)

 From term one 2016, all primary school reviews (full primary and contributing) will start with a line of questioning that investigates what the school knows about the names, numbers, strengths and needs of those Māori students for whom the school has specific strategies in place to accelerate their learning.

 As part of this focus, ERO may engage the Resource Teacher: Learning and Behaviour (RTLB).
 ERO’s main interest will be the programmes that are put in place and the difference RTLB intervention is making.

-When RTLB are employed by a school undergoing an ERO review, their teacher registration will be audited if their practising certificate has been endorsed by the professional leader of that school, or renewed in the six months prior to the ERO review.
+When RTLB are employed by a school undergoing an ERO review, their teacher registration will be audited if their practising certificate has been either endorsed by the professional leader of that school or renewed in the twelve months prior to the ERO review.